 Seattle Planetariums & Observatories

 University of Washington Theodor Jacobsen Observatory, 4324 Memorial Way Northeast, Seattle, WA 98105.
-The UW Seattle Observatory’s 6-inch refracting telescope provides celestial views of the Universe.
-Free talks are offered twice monthly from April-September.
-Seating is limited and reservations are strongly recommended; see their website for more information.
+Built in 1895, the Observatory and its lovely brass 6-inch refracting telescope are presently committed to public viewing and exploration of the wonders of the Universe.
+Free talks are offered twice monthly from April-September, rain or shine.
 If the sky is clear enough, the dome will be open for viewing celestial objects through the ancient telescope.
-Admission is free.
+Admission is free; reservations are required.

 University of Washington Planetarium, Physics-Astronomy Building, 3910 15th Ave NE, Room C319, Seattle WA 98195.
 The UW Seattle Planetarium features a 30-foot diameter fully digital dome for an interactive and immersive planetarium experience.
-Public shows are offered on the first and third Fridays; reservations are required.
-The ticketing link is posted on the UW Planetarium Facebook page, usually the Sunday preceding the first and third Fridays of the month.
-Admission is free.
+The UW Planetarium offers a limited number of public shows each year, posted on the UW Planetarium Facebook page.
+Volunteer opportunities are available to those with a suitable working knowledge of astronomy.

 Other Washington State Planetariums & Observatories

 Spanel Planetarium (100 miles north of Seattle) at Western Washington University, 516 High Street, Bellingham, WA 98225.
-Located in Haggard Hall, the 24-foot dome has weekly public shows featuring topics that rotate monthly.
+Located in Haggard Hall, the 24-foot dome has public shows on a quarterly basis.
 Each show includes a presentation about seasonal constellations, Q&A session when the audience is invited to ask questions, and a full-dome video.
 Admission is free.

 Goldendale Observatory State Park is a 5-acre facility on a hilltop 2,100 feet above sea level and 2 miles north of downtown Goldendale, located near the Oregon border in south central Washington State.
 The site is famous for its dark skies and informative science programs.
-The park has one of America’s largest public telescopes and is a major center for viewing significant astronomical events, such as the 2017 solar eclipse.
-The interpretive center regularly offers afternoon observation and evening night-sky tours.
-Virtual shows are offered on the #GoldendaleObservations YouTube channel.
-Free observatory shows are offers Friday-Sunday.
-Visiting groups of 5 or fewer may drop-in and should not make an appointment.
-Groups of 6 or greater MUST make an appointment.
-Show schedule:
+The park has one of America’s largest public telescopes and is a major center for viewing significant astronomical events.
+Due to high demand, Goldendale Observatory has an appointment-only policy for visiting the facility.
+Reservations required; unscheduled visitors will be turned away.
+More info:

 But wait, there’s more!